mendhak/waveshare-epaper-display/README.md

 Instructions on setting up a Raspberry Pi Zero WH with a Waveshare ePaper 7.5 Inch HAT.
-The screen will display date, time, weather icon with high and low, Google Calendar entries.
+The screen will display date, time, weather icon with high and low, and calendar entries.

 ![example](display.png)